 If the addressed <execInstance> sub-resource has an execStatus other than RUNNING, an un-successful Response to the Update primitive is returned with status code “Cancel execInstance – already complete”.

 If the addressed <execInstance> sub-resources has RUNNING execStatus and resulted in cancellable TR-069 [4] RPCs (e.g. File Upload and File Download RPCs), a BBF TR-069 [4] CancelTransfer RPC shall be initiated.
-For a successful CancelTransfer RPC the execStatus attribute of the specific <execInstance> is set to CANCELLED and a successful Response is sent to the Update primitive.
-For an unsuccessful CancelTransfer RPC the execStatus attribute is determined from the RPC fault codes as detailed in Table 8.2.3-1 and an unsuccessful Response is sent to the Update primitive with status code “Cancel execInstance – cancellation error”.
+For a successful CancelTransfer RPC the execStatus attribute of the specific <execInstance> is set to CANCELLED, the execResult attribute is set to “STATUS_SUCCESS” and a successful Response is sent to the Update primitive.
+For an unsuccessful CancelTransfer RPC the execResult attribute is determined from the RPC fault codes as detailed in Table 8.2.3-1 and an unsuccessful Response is sent to the Update primitive with status code “Cancel execInstance – cancellation error”.

 If the addressed <execInstance> sub-resources has RUNNING execStatus and resulted non-cancellable TR-069 [4] RPCs (e.g. RPCs other than File Upload and File Download RPCs), the execStatus attribute of the specific <execInstance> is changed to STATUS_NON_CANCELLABLE.
 An unsuccessful Response is sent to the Update primitive with status code “Cancel execInstance – not cancellable”.